hawa-bah/black-codher-my-personal-project/README.md

 ### API endpoints:

+#### GET

+- `/api/expense/:ref`
+- `/api/balance/:trip/:ref`
+- Get all the transactions of a trip for a specific user `/api/expenses/:tripName/:ref`
+- Get all the infoCards of a user `/api/budget/:ref`
+- Get all the information of a trip for a specific user `/api/budget/category/:tripName/:ref`

+#### POST

+- Submit a transaction `/api/expense`
+- Create a infoCard with budgets for a trip `/api/budget`

+#### DELETE

+- Delete a transaction `/api/expenses/transactions/:id`

 ### Getting Started

 #### Start The Development Server

+As the application stores all the data in a mongoDB database, it will be important that you have created a mongo clustard to run the project locally.

 Once cloned you can start the application and run it locally, both (front-end) and (back-end) with the following commands: